adeere/verification_methodology/for_team.md

 # **BlueSky Verification - Methodology**
-In the summer of 2020 I was tasked with completing the verificaton of BlueSky Canada forecasts in quasi-realtime that Tim Atkinson had started several months earlier.
+In the summer of 2020 I was tasked with completing the verification of BlueSky Canada forecasts in quasi-realtime that Tim Atkinson had started several months earlier.
 The three main parts of the site, which I will describe in detail below, are the Verification Map, Verification Statistics, and the Individual Station Traces.
 At the moment this is only operational for stations in British Columbia, but the hope is to expand that into Alberta and potentially other provinces if there is interest.

 ### **Individual Station Traces**
 The individual station verification displays the raw observations of PM2.5  and the BlueSky smoke forecast + background PM2.5 at all stations in British Columbia.